 He has worked on brand, social media and digital strategies, and managed the development of digital channels (websites, social media campaigns, email marketing, mobile apps etc).
 Over the years his clients have ranged from artists and innovators to not-for-profits and multinationals.

 Clare ThurmanClare is a cultural learning consultant, especially focusing on connecting people so we learn and improve, including as local authority lead for the What Next? movement.
 She is a highly analytical evaluator as well as being committed to effective communication; creating our toolkit for cultural commissioning for example and leading our social media campaign for the Arts Council’s Self-evaluation Framework review.

 Clare is one of our SROI practitioners, on the Transported programme and evaluator for Fun Palaces too.
 Clare is a mentor, accredited coach and a Clore Fellow and was formerly Education Manager at the Royal Opera House, used to managing large teams and diverse projects, including working with over 40 partnership schools to introduce ballet.
 She led the community consultation for the V&A Dundee.
 Clare’s style is both analytical and passionate about the difference the arts can make.

 Hannah is the Company Coordinator for MB Associates, with responsibility for our administration, accounts, contracting and business development.
 She is an Edinburgh University graduate with a BA in Russian and Spanish.
 Hannah has a professional background in advocacy, local politics and the legal sector.
 She is currently undertaking the Graduate Diploma in Law at BPP Manchester.

-Britta is a Lancaster University graduate and currently does a MSc in Sustainable Development at SOAS.
-Since 2015 she has also been working for MB Associates.
-Her focus is on research for current and upcoming projects.
+Britta is R&D Assistant and focuses on research for current and upcoming projects.
+She is a Lancaster University graduate and is currently studying for a MSc in Sustainable Development at SOAS.
 In her free time she volunteers at a local church, is involved in youth work, plays guitar and trains for half marathons.